Designations Congruent with Things: Chapter 26

 After all, he can press his hands to his colleague’s face and determine all he’s thinking.

-It would have been a simple matter for Hermann to emotionally disentangle himself from the man if he’d simply been straightforward.
-If he’d been as irresponsible as he’d seemed, if he’d been as unsound as he occasionally acted, if he’d been as immature as his comportment suggested—it would have been easy to dismiss his written correspondence as an unconscious artifice in prose.
+It would have been a simple matter for Hermann to disentangle himself from the man if he’d simply been straightforward.
+If he’d been as irresponsible as he’d seemed, if he’d been as unsound as he occasionally acted, if he’d been as immature as his comportment suggested—it would have been easy to dismiss his written correspondence as unconscious artifice in prose.
 On the other hand, if the man’s behavior had been congruent with his intellect, they would have been inseparable for the whole of their PPDC years.
 But reality hadn’t yielded up either outcome.
 Newton had resisted all such binary categorizations.
 It had been frustrating and fascinating—coming up time and time again against the man’s cynical naïveté, his vulnerable vindictiveness, his sarcasm shielding sincerity so seamlessly it was difficult to tell where one ended and the other began.
 So what is Hermann to do now?
 Now that he knows just how deep those incongruities go?
-Now that he understands their origins in a childhood where the only consistency was the stability of being right, of knowing that there was a right answer, and standing there, with boots braced against the bedrock of that certainty, shoving back at anyone who had the gall to attempt displacement.
+Now that he understands their origins in a childhood where the only consistency was the stability of being right, of knowing there was a right answer and standing there, with boots braced against the bedrock of that certainty, shoving back at anyone who had the gall to attempt displacement.

-There is nothing Hermann can do.
 They walk paths of undetermined length and unpredictable directional vectors.
-He wishes Newton would not walk so long and so alone through a city where he’s tracked by cars and fans and governments, by distant brains in pieces.
+He wishes Newton wouldn’t walk so long and so alone through a city where he’s tracked by cars and fans and governments, by distant brains in pieces.

 Hermann smiles faintly and changes lanes.